Private Project

 Director Statement

-I was astonished to discover the untold tragedy of the Trinity Bomb, that communities mere miles from the world’s first nuclear explosion were exposed to dangerously high levels of radiation and not evacuated and that for 79 years the government has denied harm and continues to block help for those affected.
+I was astonished to discover the untold tragedy of the Trinity Bomb, that communities mere miles from the world’s first nuclear explosion were exposed to dangerously high levels of radiation and not evacuated.
+For 79 years, the government denied harm and blocked help for those affected.
+This propelled me to investigate further.

-This propelled me to investigate further and after meeting the formidable Tina Cordova and the courageous women in her coalition who asked me to make this film to amplify their voices, I was inspired to bring this story to light.
+After meeting the formidable Tina Cordova and the courageous women in her coalition who asked me to help amplify their voices, I was inspired to bring this story to light.

 Against the odds…